ewfx/aidel-alpha-dominators/README.md

    fastapi dev api.py
    ```

-   It should start the frontend on localhost with port 8000
+   It should start the backend on localhost with port 8000

 ## 🏗️ Tech Stack